songster-sa/aws-sw-arch-associate-notes/readme.md

     - private IP is cheaper than public IP (going out to public internet and then coming in)
     - 1 vpc to another vpc is charged as well
     - all traffic coming in vpc is free
+- NLB (with auto scaling) for multiple bastions - as they are for ssh/rdp = layer 4 - but this is expensive option
+    - cheaper - 1 bastion with EIP - behind auto scaling of 1 min/max - then new instance will be created only when its lost and with same EIP
+    - but will have some down time

+## On-premise strategies
+- DMS - db migration service
+- SMS - server migration service
+    - incremental replication of on-prem server
+- application discovery service
+    - helps plan the migration
+    - install "app discovery agentless connector" - on to ur vmware
+    - it will create (server utilization and dependency) map of everything - store encrypted
+    - data also available to "migration hub"
+- VM import/export
+    - app to ec2 and vice versa
+- can download your amazon linux2 as ISO - take ec2 and run on prem

+## Elastic transcoder
+- media transcoder - convert media formats
+- pay by minute and resolution
+- s3 -> lambda -> transcoder -> another s3 bucket

 ## Random points
 - aws account creation - support types 4